nikhiltiwari1/PGDML_AI/README.md

 # PGDML_AI
-Assignments and Work completed towards fulfilment of Post Graduate Diploma in Machine Learning and AI
+This repositiory contains assignments and programming tasks completed towards fulfilment of Post Graduate Diploma in Machine Learning and AI from International Institute of Technology - Bangalore.
+(2018-2019)